Here are a few tips to help you save money on your energy bills, without spending money on renovations to your home.

 Turn your appliances off by the switch to save £35 a year.

-You could save £13 off your annual energy bill if you switch off the lights when you leave the room.
+You could save £11 on your annual energy bill just by switching off the lights when you leave the room.

-Cut your shower time by one minute and save £7 a year on your energy bills.
+Cut your shower time by one minute every morning to save £10 a year on your energy bills.

 Source: Energy Saving Trust